Skip to Content

 2) Make Ahead "Frozen Waffles"

-This is one of my favorite ways to have a home-cooked breakfast without having to spend time actually cooking in the mornings.
-When it’s convenient, I’ll make a big batch of waffles or pancakes (and I can get other stuff done like folding laundry or tidying in the kitchen while I’m waiting for them to cook), and then I’ll put them in the freezer, in layers separated with parchment paper so they don’t stick together.
-Then, in the morning I can just take a couple out and heat them up in the toaster.
+This is one of my favorite ways to have a home-cooked breakfast without having to spend as much time actually cooking in the mornings.
+When it's convenient, I'll make a big batch of waffles or pancakes, and then I'll put them in the freezer in layers separated with parchment paper so they don't stick together.
+Then, in the morning I can just take a couple out and heat them up in the toaster using the "defrost" setting.
+And while I'm waiting for batches to cook I can use the time to do some other food prep or tidy things in the kitchen, etc.

 3) Make Single Serving Soup

-Rather than buying homemade soup cans at the store, I’ll make a big batch of soup in the slow cooker and then divide them up into single serving Mason jars that I keep in the freezer.
+Rather than buying homemade soup cans at the store, I'll make a big batch of soup in the slow cooker and then divide them up into single serving Mason jars that I keep in the freezer.
 (I use the freezer-safe half pint jars.)
-Then, whenever I’m in the mood for soup, I have some ready to go, and I can just take a jar or two out to defrost.
+Then, whenever I'm in the mood for soup, I have some ready to go, and I can just take a jar or two out of the freezer to defrost.
+These are great for a quick lunch (as long as you remember to take them out to defrost in time, of course.)

 4) Double Recipes and Freeze Extras

-You can save a lot of time by just doubling whatever recipe you’re making and saving half of it in the freezer for another time.
-Since you’ve already got all of the ingredients out and you’re already chopping, or mixing, or stirring whatever you’re making, you can do that work one time but get two meals out of it.
+You could also save a lot of time by just doubling whatever recipe you're making and saving half of it in the freezer for another time.
+Since you've already got all of the ingredients out and you're already chopping, or mixing, or stirring whatever you're making, you can do that work one time but get two meals out of it.
+This could be a really big time saver, and it would be a nice feeling to have a meal already prepared head of time that you only need to defrost and heat up.

 5) Use Meal Plans

-Meal plans are another great way to save time because if you have a menu already planned out, you can avoid wasting time standing in the grocery store trying to decide what you want to cook that week.
-You can make your own meal plans by making a list of all of the meals you and your family enjoy eating (and you can make them even more organized by writing down all of the ingredients, too, so you already have a shopping list for the grocery store.)
+Meal plans are another way to save time because if you have a menu already planned out, you can avoid wasting time standing in the grocery store trying to decide what you want to cook that week.
+You can make your own meal plans by making a master list of all of the meals you and your family enjoy eating and then you can choose from that list each week depending on your schedule and what you think you would want to cook.
+And you can make things even more organized by writing down all of the ingredients needed for each meal, too, so you already have a shopping list for the grocery store ready to go.

 6) Use Organic Convenience Foods